 During the last three months they are looking for employment so that at the end of their stay they are prepared to make a transaction into the reality of day to day living.

-We partner with RHA and Carteret Counseling Services so that participants may receive clinical assistance as well.
+We partner with RHA, Port and Carteret Counseling Services so that participants may receive clinical assistance as well.
 The program length is approximately 180 days.